 - Vanilla extract: A dash of vanilla goes a long way; add 1.5 teaspoons into the blender.

 - Rolled oats: We use 2 cups of gluten-free certified oats to keep this recipe gluten-free.
-Putting the oats in the blender will turn them into oat flour and make these oat flour pancakes much healthier than using refined flour.
+Putting the oats in the blender will turn them into oat flour and make these oat flour pancakes much healthier than using refined flour; it's the same flour I use in my fluffy oat flour pancakes.

 - Baking powder: 2 teaspoons of baking powder give these oatmeal pancakes a little extra rise and fluff.